ghc-proposals/ghc-proposals/proposals/0000-th-stage-hygiene.rst

   -- build for host platform (local host platform := overall host platform, cross) data MyType = ...
-  $(...) -- file in with dumped splice, no eval needed
+  $(...) -- fill in with dumped splice, no eval needed

-This became easier with `this patch <https://github.com/reflex-frp/reflex-platform/blob/master/splices-load-save.patch>`_.
+This became easier with the changes on `this branch of GHC <https://gitlab.haskell.org/obsidiansystems/ghc/-/tree/wip/abrar/splices-8.6.5>`_.
 Still, this requires building every package twice, since we redo the entire compilation on both platforms, and worse doesn't work if a top-level splice is target specific.
 For example, imagine some code like::